NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 ## Submitting a BAM Alignment: Data Model Basics

 Pictured below is the submittable subset of the GDC Data Model.
 This will work as a roadmap for GDC data submission.
-The nodes that make up the completed portion of the submission process are highlighted in __green__ and the current target node for submission is highlighted in __red__.
+The entities that make up the completed portion of the submission process are highlighted in __green__ and the current target entities for submission is highlighted in __red__.
 Because BAM files are made up of aligned reads, they fall into the "Submitted Aligned Reads" category of the GDC.
 Before submission can begin, the Program and Project must be approved and set by the GDC, which is why they are highlighted in green from the start.

 [![GDC Data Model 1](images/DataModel-1.jpg)](images/DataModel-1.jpg "Click to see the full image.")

 ### Case Submission

-The main entity of the GDC Data Model is the `case`, which must be registered beforehand with the GDC.
+The main entity of the GDC Data Model is the `case`, which must be registered beforehand with dbGaP.
 The first step to submitting a `case` is to consult the [Data Dictionary](https://gdc-docs.nci.nih.gov/Data_Dictionary/viewer/#data-dictionary-viewer), which details the fields that are associated with a `case`, the fields that are required to submit a `case`, and the values that can populate each field.
-Although it is not explicitly stated in the Dictionary entry, each and every entity requires a connection to another entity and a `submitter_id`.
+Each and every entity requires a connection to another entity and a `submitter_id`.

 [![Dictionary Case](images/Dictionary_Case.png)](images/Dictionary_Case.png "Click to see the full image.")